HRIR-Former: Grid-Free Time-Domain Reconstruction of Head-Related Impulse Responses with a Spatially Encoded Transformer: Experiment and Validation

 \subsection{Results}

-Table~\ref{tab:itd-ild} reports ITD-E and ILD-E under four measurement sparsity levels ($M=3,5,19,100$). \textit{BiFormer3D} achieves the lowest ILD-E across all $M$, indicating consistently accurate interaural level cues, and attains the best ITD-E in the most sparse regimes ($M=3$ and $M=5$).
-For denser inputs ($M=19$ and $M=100$), \textit{BiFormer3D} remains competitive, with ITD-E comparable to the strongest frequency-domain baselines.
+Table~\ref{tab:itd-ild} reports ITD-E and ILD-E under four measurement sparsity levels ($M=3,5,19,100$). \textit{HRIR-Former} achieves the lowest ILD-E across all $M$, indicating consistently accurate interaural level cues, and attains the best ITD-E in the most sparse regimes ($M=3$ and $M=5$).
+For denser inputs ($M=19$ and $M=100$), \textit{HRIR-Former} remains competitive, with ITD-E comparable to the strongest frequency-domain baselines.
 In contrast, the Nbr baseline yields substantially larger ITD-E and ILD-E across all $M$, highlighting the difficulty of spatial up-sampling from sparse measurements and the benefit of learned reconstruction~\cite{ranf}.

 Table~\ref{tab:cd_nmse} summarizes time-domain reconstruction accuracy.
-Across all $M$, \textit{BiFormer3D} achieves NMSE below $-6.90$~dB and CD below $0.233$, and both metrics improve as $M$ increases.
+Across all $M$, \textit{HRIR-Former} achieves NMSE below $-6.90$~dB and CD below $0.233$, and both metrics improve as $M$ increases.
 Fig.~\ref{fig:hrir-2d} visualizes stacked binaural HRIRs across all 793 directions, showing that the estimated HRIR field closely matches the ground truth globally.
 Fig.~\ref{fig:hrir-line} shows an example (left ear) under $M=19$, where the predicted waveform closely matches the ground truth in both onset timing and fine structure.